fyx99/custom-llm-apps-best-practices/blog.md

 print("Example 1 ROUGE:", scores1)
 ```

-For this purpose we use the rouge_score library and calculate different Rouge values - ROUGE-1 and ROUGE-L. Explaination of 1 and l
+Using the rouge_score library, we calculate several ROUGE metrics, focusing on ROUGE-1 and ROUGE-L.

-Then we print out the result.
-Thats already it for the first example.
-We can use this and wrap it in an eval loop and we are good.
+ROUGE-1 measures the overlap of unigrams (single words) between the generated text and the reference.
+It’s a basic evaluation metric for capturing lexical similarity.

+ROUGE-L looks at the longest common subsequence between the generated text and the reference, which helps assess the fluency and coherence of the generated content.

+You can see that the ROUGE scores are quite high for example 3 - the sentence structure is very much similar - just the actual fact - the country name is different.
+This showcases the big limitation of n-gram based metrics.
+They cannot really judge the semantic meaning of the sentence - but just compare the available character sequences.

 Next, let's see how it is done with LLM-as-a-Judge:

-Again, we start with the same answers - but this time we do not use reference answers - but base our evaluation on the LLM.
+Now, let's explore how the evaluation works with LLM-as-a-Judge.
+This time, we won’t use reference answers.
+Instead, we base our evaluation on an LLM itself.
+The idea is to ask a separate LLM to evaluate the generated text based on predefined quality criteria, such as coherence, factual accuracy, and relevance.

 ```python
 generated_answers = [